noaione/yuusha-shoukan-ln/sources/v08/chapter2.md

 that... w-would you, ummm, be a-aroused?]

 [...I definitely would be...
-I’ve said this many times, Sieg-san is an incredibly attractive woman and...to be honest, I’m still very nervous even now.]
+I’ve said this many times, Sieg-san is an incredibly attractive woman and... to be honest, I’m still very nervous even now.]

 My face was burning hot, but I honestly told her my thoughts.